 }

-Add the following callback functions to any of your JavaScript files or inside a <script> tag.
+These callbacks control the button's visibility based on the widget's state.
+Add them to any of your JavaScript files or inside a <script> tag.

 Show button when widget loads: